benisrael29/face-rec/README.md

 - All counters automatically reset at midnight
 - Data persists between application restarts (stored in data/stats directory)
 - Individual face counts and total count are stored in JSON format for each day (e.g., `stats_20230415.json`)

+### Face Photo Capture

+The application automatically saves a photo of each detected face:

+- When a new face is detected, a cropped photo of the face is saved
+- Photos are saved in the `data/photos` directory with permissions that allow anyone to view them
+- File permissions are set to 644 (rw-r--r--) so any user can open and view the images
+- Directory permissions are set to 755 (rwxr-xr-x) so any user can access the photos directory
+- Filenames include the face ID and timestamp (e.g., `face_1_20230415_120530.jpg`)
+- Photos can be used for reviewing who was detected or for creating a face database

+These photos can be useful for:
+- Keeping a record of who was detected
+- Troubleshooting face detection issues
+- Creating your own face recognition dataset
+- Security and monitoring purposes
+- Sharing detection data with other users on the system

+The photos are cropped around the face with a small margin to focus on the person while maintaining privacy by not storing the entire scene.

 ### Sequential Greetings